We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

 Does your fridge keep turning off on its own?
 We’ve got some clever fixes that will get this problem solved right away.

 If your fridge keeps turning off, you could run the risk of having your food spoil.
-These quick fixes will not only save your money in repair bills, but also keep your food safer, faster.
+These quick solutions will not only save you money in repair bills but also keep your food safer.

 Are you ready to fix your fridge?
 Let’s get started.